 How to Pick Investments for Your 401(k)

-At Betterment, we believe there’s a better way when it comes to 401(k) investments.
+We believe there’s a better way when it comes to 401(k) investments.
 It starts with us providing the highest level of investment fiduciary protection available.

 You know how important it is to offer a 401(k) plan in today’s marketplace.
 Having a competitive retirement plan can help your organization attract and retain talent and be a key component to an overall financial wellness program.
 Your employees may be years away from retirement, but a 401(k) plan, and the educational resources that often come with it, can help them feel more confident about their futures; and especially if your organization offers a 401(k) match and/or profit-sharing contribution, balances in employee retirement accounts can really add up quickly.